mbhavsar1994/InventoryManagement-Node.jsApp/README.md

-system  provides realtime stock availability for each products, Purchase & track delivery inventory from supplier, Sales products by mobile application
+system  provides realtime stock availability for each products, Purchase & track delivery inventory from supplier, Sales products from mobile application,
 Provide insight of system by various graph such as incoming purchase, recent sales, most sold and least sold products, on hand Inventory and inventory valutions